In this Article

 1. Papaya Mash

-- Peel and de-seed a ripe papaya before you cut it into big cubes.
+- Peel and de-seed the papaya before you cut it into big cubes.

-- Simply mash or make a puree in a blender as smoothly as you want according to your baby’s preference.
+- Simply mash or make a puree in a blender till you get a smooth consistency.

 The papaya chunks can be first steamed if you want them softened up a bit for quicker digestion.

-- 2 tbsp natural yogurt or 1/4 cup milk
+- 2 tbsp natural yoghurt or 1/4th cup milk

 - 1 tbsp diced watermelon or cantaloupe